Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization

-\begin{itemize}[leftmargin=1em] \item \textbf{State:} the initial input prompt $x_0$ to the model as the state $s$ \item \textbf{Action:} the whole \tir trajectory $y=\{y_1,b_1,y_2,b_2,\cdots,y_n\}$ as one action $a$ \end{itemize} While straightforward, this sequence-level reward assignment may introduce arbitrary and noisy feedback in the long multi-turn trajectory in \tir.
+In the common practice of \grpo~\citep{deepseekr1, feng2025retoolreinforcementlearningstrategic}, a single terminal reward $r_i$ is assigned to a whole \tir trajectory $i$: \grpo defines \tir with the following MDP: \begin{itemize}[leftmargin=1em] \item \textbf{State:} the initial input prompt $x$ as the state $s$ \item \textbf{Action:} the whole \tir trajectory $y_i=\{y_{i,1},b_{i,1},y_{i,2},b_{i,2},\cdots,y_{i,T_i}\}$ as one action $a_i$ ($T_i$ refers to the number of turns in $y_i$) \end{itemize} While straightforward, this sequence-level reward assignment may introduce arbitrary and noisy feedback in the long multi-turn trajectory in \tir.
 Based on this observation, we propose a turn-level reward assignment that measures individual reward $r_j$ at turn $j$.
-Correspondingly, instead of treating the \tir task as a simple bandit problem, we construct a new MDP as follows, where we treat each turn $y_j$ in the trajectory as a separate action: \begin{itemize}[leftmargin=1em] \item \textbf{State:} the input prompt of the $j$-th turn $x_j=\{x_0,y_1,b_1,\cdots,y_{j-1},b_{j-1}\}$ as the state $s_j$ \item \textbf{Action:} the $j$-th turn of the whole \tir trajectory $y_j=\{t_j,c_j\}$ as the action $a_j$ \end{itemize}
+Correspondingly, instead of treating the \tir task as a simple bandit problem, we construct a new MDP as follows, where we treat each turn $y_j$ in the trajectory as a separate action: \begin{itemize}[leftmargin=1em] \item \textbf{State:} the input prompt of the $j$-th turn $x_j=\{x,y_{i,1},b_{i,1},\cdots,y_{i,j-1},b_{i,j-1}\}$ as the state $s_{i,j}$ in the $i$-th trajectory \item \textbf{Action:} the $j$-th turn of the $i$-th trajectory $y_{i,j}=\{t_{i,j},c_{i,j}\}$ as the action $a_{i,j}$ \end{itemize}

 Specifically, extending from the reward Eq.\ref{eq:grpo_reward} from \grpo, we can define $r_{i,j}$ for each turn $j$ in one \tir trajectory $i$ as follows, and more details have been included in Appendix \ref{sec:appendix_reward}: